 Psychologists have their own language to describe human experience.
 Before a word can be brought into common usage, there’s typically a rigorous set of “validation” procedures required.
 The value of this practice aside, culturally, as psychological terminology is much more reductive than ordinary languages, it is an obstacle to bringing new concepts into research

 Having a common language is a core principle of the current psychiatric diagnostic system.
 Without it, researchers might be studying the same concept, but calling it something different, or studying a different concept, but calling it by the same name—not good.
 So there are clear advantages to having a limited, mutually agreed-upon set of terms on which to conduct research.
 Also, using these terms is important when it comes to things like publishing a paper, or receiving grant funding, which are facilitated by one’s willingness to play by the rules embedded into the current paradigm, but there’s a cost.

 But the drive for a limited, common set of concepts could also have the side-effect of limiting individual creativity.
 Imagine trying to write a novel, or any descriptive account of a person, using only terms in common usage in academic psychology.
-The narrative would be clunky at best, as inaccurate as the DMS-V at worst.
+The narrative would be clunky at best, as inaccurate as the DSM-V at worst.
 There’s a lot of subtlety to ordinary language that, if appreciated, could bring us closer to a more complete scientific understanding of who we all are, which which be a great help to those who are currently misunderstood by psychiatrists.

 Elaborating on the Richness of Life